-Enter Line 15 plus Line 16 minus Line 17.
-On Form 80-205, enter amount from Line 56 or 57, as appropriate.
+Add Line 15 and Line 16 then subtract Line 17 from total.
+Enter this amount here.
+(On Form 80-205, enter amount from Line 61 or 62, as appropriate.)

 Deductions

 Line 19 - Standard or Itemized Deductions

 You may choose to either itemize individual non-business deductions or claim the standard deduction for your filing status, whichever produces the greater tax benefit.
 In the case of married individuals filing separate returns, one spouse may itemize only if the other spouse itemizes.
 If one spouse claims the standard deduction on a separate return, the other must claim the standard deduction.